cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I get started talking with Cboard?

 First, go to the board you want to start with.
 Second, unlock the board using the lock on the right hand side.
 Third, Press the 'edit' button on the left hand side.
 Once you press this, you can choose which tile you want to add personalized voice to.
 Once you pick, choose the tile by pressing on it.
 Once you do so, press the edit (pencil) symbol on the far right side on the light blue bar.
-Once the tile opens, you are gi
+Once the tile opens, you are given the option to use a voice recorder to add sound.
+You then press the microphone symbol and record, you can record multiple times and can play it back before saving it to the board.

 ### How do I remove symbols from the output bar?